jharner/rspark-docker/README.md

 cd rspark-docker
 ./start.sh
 ```
 The last command runs the `start.sh` shell script, pulls the pre-built tagged images from Docker Hub (currently 0.9.2), and launches the containers.
 You must have execute privileges to run the shell script.
-If not, use `chmod`, e.g.,
+If not, use `chmod`, i.e.,
 ```
 chmod 755 start.sh`
 ````